 - $28.00 for a book for personal use

 What would the debits and credits look like?
 See below.

 t ledger example for Expense purchases

-- The stationery ledger is being increased which adds to the overall total of business expenses.
+- The stationery ledger is being increased with a debit which adds to the overall total of business expenses.

-- The office equipment ledger is being increased which adds to the value of the assets.
+- The office equipment ledger is being increased with a debit which adds to the value of the assets.

 - The bank account is being decreased because, obviously, the money has been spent!

 that the debits of the first three ledgers add up to the total credit

 There is no need to split the credits out.

 Go here to learn more about bookkeeping ledgers.